 The small plates at Bar Helix in RiNo are sure to please, and so are the seasonal booze-free cocktails!
 Just ask your server what’s currently on the “On the Wagon” section of the cocktail menu.

-Uncle’s Highlands ramen shop has long been a favorite spot to slurp up noodles and sake.
+Uncle’s Highland ramen shop has long been a favorite spot to slurp up noodles and sake.
 The restaurant’s newly opened Washington Park location offers an even broader menu, including a selection of “No ABV” cocktails.
 Try the spicy Tropic of Thunder (pineapple, lime, thai basil and chili), the refreshing Pom.com (passionfruit, pomegranate, coconut milk and soda) or the rich and creamy Miruku (tamarind, cinnamon, vanilla and toasted rice).

 Can’t imagine Mexican food without a margarita?
 You’re in luck!
 Visitors to Denver’s Rio Grande Mexican Restaurant in Lower Downtown can order one of the restaurant's legendary Strawberry Margaritas without the tequila.
 Or opt for the Hibiscus Spritz with hibiscus agua fresca, soda and lemon.